This advice applies to Scotland. Change country

 If you get a ticket and you don’t think you should have to pay, you can decide not to pay and not to reply to the parking operator.
 It is possible that the parking operator will take enforcement action in order to recover the charge although in practice a threat of this nature may not be followed through as the amount of money being demanded is usually quite small.
 A parking operator has no power to recover a parking charge without first taking court action.

 The company may continue to send requests to pay and you can continue to ignore these unless they decide to take you to the small claims court.
 If the parking operator does take you to court, you may be able to defend the action, for example, on the grounds that the signage in the car park was unclear and/or that the fee being demanded is unreasonably high.
-In July 2015, an expert legal opinion stated that consumers can challenge tickets issued by private car parks, and for the first time has set out the grounds on which they can do so.
+In July 2015, an expert legal opinion stated that consumers can challenge tickets issued by private car parks, and for the first time has set out the grounds on which they can do so, although it was made before the court case about high charges.

 If the company keeps contacting you, you can ask them to stop harassing you.
 If the company behaves badly, you can also report to this to the landowner or to an Accredited Trade Association (ATA), such as the British Parking Association or the Independent Parking Committee if the company is a member.